AZN-Man/INFILTRATOR/README.md

 The Journalist is a (well you guessed it) journalist from Rhochea and is sent to Nhainhai, the closest Cao city to Rhochea, to report on not only the conditions in Caorea for propaganda purposes but to also collect data about the Cao people.
 She must attempt to cross the Nhainhai Border by lying to the Inspector and not alerting the Guard.
 The Agent will help eliminate the Guard and smoothen out any screwups done by the Journalist.

-The Inspector is a Cao border inspector from the capital of Nimakuo, who takes up a job at the heavily fortified Nhainai Border.
+The Inspector is a Cao border inspector from the capital of Nimakuo, who takes up a job at the heavily fortified Nhainhai Border.
 He checks the passport and can be lied to by fake passports.
 However, the Inspector can also detect fake passports but will be bribed by the Journalist.
 Whether he accepts the bribe or not is up to the player.
 Due to the Inspector's politeness, he can be distracted by the Journalist.

 The Guard is a Cao country bumpkin who is pressured by his family to become a guard at the Nhainhai Border, where no Rhocheans may cross.
 The reason that there is only one guard is because no one has the guts to be one, considering how unfair the pay is.
 He is the one who will cause the endings, as his rifle will either injure the Journalist or miss her, in case she performs any misdoing.